volodymyrhudyma/blog/content/blog/how-to-create-a-discord-bot-in-5-minutes.md

 });
 ```

-Restart the application and send a new message containing "Ping" to the bot in Discord:
+Restart the application and send a new "Ping" message to the bot in Discord:

 ![Discord Bot Replied With Pong](/img/screenshot-2021-09-25-at-13.41.29.png "Discord Bot Replied With Pong")

 ## Summary

-In this article we learned how to create a skeleton for Discord bot that listens for a "Ping" message and replies with "Pong".
+In this article we learned how to create a skeleton for a Discord bot that waits for a "Ping" message and responds with "Pong".

-Nothing useful yet, but you can adjust this bot to your needs by exploring and trying out Discord API via discord.js external library.
+This is not anything useful yet, but you can customise this bot to your needs by exploring and trying out the Discord API via the discord.js external library.

 Read the [official documentation](https://discord.js.org/#/docs/main/stable/general/welcome) to learn more.